ncguilbeault/BonZeb/Getting Started/Combinators - Zip, CombineLatest, WithLatestFrom/README.md

 # BonZeb
 ![](../../Resources/BonZeb_Logo.png)

-# Combinators - Zip, CombineLatest, WithLatestFrom
+# Combinators
 Combinators are a class of operators which are very diverse and can be very useful for building Bonsai scripts.
+There are many different types of combinators, all of which have unique properties and behaviors.
+Below are descriptions and examples of some of the most commonly used combinators.

+# Zip, CombineLatest, WithLatestFrom
 `Zip`, `CombineLatest`, and `WithLatestFrom`, are essential combinators to understand.
 Each operator works by combining individual elements from multiple data streams into a single data stream consisting of multiple elements.
 The behavior of each operator differs in the timing and content of their outputs.